 So what are the similarities and differences between the food hall which opened in 1888 and then one in which we are shopping today?
 In fact, a significant part of the original interior remains.
 As the stalls beautiful carvings in dark lacquered wood and the design on tradors signs.
 But part is also changed.
 The original food hall was more colorful and decorated.
 The pillars were painted red and blue with walls of bright plaster had a red and blue frieze.
 In addition to clock, calendars and barometric the walls adorned of all sorts of maxims and a large vendor list.
 It´s a bit unclear when all this disappeared but who knows, maybe soon we once again adorn the walls with little thought-provoking lyrics.
 You might want to take a closer look when you visit next time.

 Although one might think of Östermalms Saluhall as listed of historical interest, that is not the case.
 However in practice it already enjoys the same level of protection according to Stockholm City Museum.
 The fantastic building is still here for future generations of food lovers and connoisseurs to appreciate and enjoy.
-After more than 128 years it´still vibrant, vivid and impressive.
+After 130 years it´still vibrant, vivid and impressive.